8 Ways to Improve Quick Thinking Skills for the Public Sector

-How many times have you been in a situation where you’ve been put on the spot during a meeting, at a work event or even in your personal life?
+Have you ever found yourself in a sticky situation where you were caught off guard during a meeting, work event, or even in your personal life?

 For many professionals, the thought of having to remain composed under pressure and react quickly is a daunting prospect.

 But, being able to use quick thinking to respond to quick-fire questions can help you build credibility in the workplace and beyond.

 In this post, we cover what quick thinking is, why it's a valuable skill to have in the workplace and how to improve your quick thinking skills in the public sector.

 - Example of quick thinking in the workplace

 - Why is quick thinking a valuable skill?